Samsung/tizen-docs/docs/application/dotnet/guides/system/system.md

 ## Prerequisites

-To enable your application to use the system information functionality:
+To enable your application to use the system information functionality, follow these steps:

 1. To access per-process resource information (to use the [Tizen.System.ProcessCpuUsage](/application/dotnet/api/TizenFX/latest/api/Tizen.System.ProcessCpuUsage.html) and [Tizen.System.ProcessMemoryUsage](/application/dotnet/api/TizenFX/latest/api/Tizen.System.ProcessMemoryUsage.html) classes), the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: